 - Beulah Lake: Only largemouth and smallmouth bass less than 12" and over 16" may be kept. - ★ Delavan Lake: Only one northern pike may be kept and it must be at least 32".
 Only one largemouth or smallmouth bass may be kept and it must be at least 18". - Eagle Spring and Lulu lakes (and the portion of the Mukwonago River connecting the two lakes): Only 10 panfish may be kept.
 Only largemouth or small mouth bass less than 14" may be kept, except one fish may be over 18".
-Only one northern pike may be kept and it must be at least 32". - ★ Geneva Lake: Muskellunge must be at least 50".
-Five northern pike of any length may be kept. - Lauderdale Lakes (Green, Middle and Mill): Only largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18". - Tripp Lake: 25 panfish may be kept, but only 10 of any one species.
+Only one northern pike may be kept and it must be at least 32". - Geneva Lake: Muskellunge must be at least 50".
+Five northern pike of any length may be kept. - Lauderdale Lakes (Green, Middle and Mill): Only largemouth or smallmouth bass less than 14" may be kept, except one fish may be over 18". - Tripp Lake: Twenty-five panfish may be kept, but only 10 of any one species. - Turtle Lake: Only 10 panfish may be kept.